diyasansi/who-goes-first-in-the-lungs/README.md

 - The model should be **continuously retrained and tested** on newer data
 - Performance should be monitored for drift and bias
 - Decision thresholds may need adjustment based on clinical priorities

-A static model in a dynamic healthcare environment is not sufficient.

 ---